![]() ![]() |

 What’s next?

-Thanks to a donation from The Neil and Norma Hill Foundation, the team are undertaking further research to investigate whether the ability to predict loss of asthma control is a reproducible finding.
-They will examine this by monitoring children at risk of loss of asthma control.
-They will recruit children with asthma with good control, who are eligible to step-down their asthma preventer treatment.
-We know that approximately 1/3 of those children will lose good control when they step down their medication.
+Thanks to a donation from The Neil and Norma Hill Foundation, the team are undertaking further research to confirm the ability to predict loss of asthma control.
+They will monitor children at risk of loss of asthma control.
+They will recruit children with good asthma control, who are eligible to reduce the strength of their asthma treatment (step-down).
+We know that about one third of those children will lose good control when they step down their medication.

-- b) whether this change occurs before asthma symptoms and/or exacerbation occurs, and
+2. if this change occurs before asthma symptoms worsen and/or a flare up occurs, and

-- c) define the values of variability at which we should act with a treatment change in future studies.
+3. define the oscillometry values indicating when we should act and change treatment in future studies.

 This will build on the results of the previous study to provide a better more sensitive tool for asthma.